 By Steve Perlstein

-The type of lift chosen for a Two-post lifts are the most shop can dramatically impact the facility’s productivity level.
+The type of lift chosen for a shop can dramatically impact the facility’s productivity level.
 For example, of the different types of mobile lifts, the faster raising and lowering hydraulic lifts—as opposed to the slower operating electromechanical lifts—can add 54 man-hours of productive repair time per year to your facility based on the one minute up/one minute down cycle time vs lifts that take three minutes up and three minutes down (54 hours assumes you raise four vehicles per day).
 If this is extended over five years, that’s an extra 270 hours of productive repair time.

 While the previous example is specific to mobile lifts, the most common lift type is the above ground two-post frame engaging lift for light vehicles and mid-size trucks.
 Each time the lift is raised, the shop technicians must bend down and properly position the four individual swing arms and the sliders at the proper lifting points of the vehicle.
 But, what if you didn’t have to position the swing arms?